rust-lang-ua/rustcamp/2_idioms/2_2_mem_replace/README.md

 ## Questions

 After completing everything above, you should be able to answer (and understand why) the following questions:
-1. What is the reason of 📚 [`mem::replace`] existing in 📚 [Rust]?
+1. What is the reason of 📚 [`mem::replace`]⏱0.25h existing in 📚 [Rust]⏱0.25h?
 What does it give to us?
 Why cannot we solve the same problems without it?
-2. Provide some meaningful examples of using 📚 [`mem::replace`] in 📚 [Rust].
+2. Provide some meaningful examples of using 📚 [`mem::replace`]⏱0.25h in 📚 [Rust]⏱0.25h.